Elementary Teacher Education Program (ELTEP)

 Materials

-- Degree from an accredited institution
+- Bachelor’s Degree from an Accredited Institution

-- Letters of recommendation
+- Two Letters of Recommendation

 - Statement of Purpose